 However, a few plants, high in the mountains, escaped Pizarro's wrath.

-Quinoa remained in quiet obscurity, raised by the Quechua and Aymara people (Inca descendants) until the 1970's when pair of Americans "rediscovered" it in their study of Bolivian spirituality.
+Quinoa remained in quiet obscurity, raised by the Quechua and Aymara people (Inca descendants) until the 1970s when a pair of Americans "rediscovered" it in their study of Bolivian spirituality.

 In a resolution adopted by the General Assembly of the United Nations, 2013 was designated as the Year of Quinoa because of its nutritional value and the role it can play in providing nutritional balance and food security in poverty-stricken areas.

 The health eating revolution of the past few years has helped it to soar in popularity.
 Here are a few dietary health facts: